naschorr/electronic-component-label-builder/README.md

 Assign a temperature value to the component data, and then display each one with two significant digits in the color code (assumes that the component is a capacitor, since temperature is specified)
 ![capacitor temperature example](https://github.com/naschorr/electronic-component-label-builder/blob/master/resources/capacitor_temperature_example.png?raw=true)
 `python eclb.py --bands 2 --temperature 150 PATH_TO_COMPONENT_DATA` or
-`python eclb.py -b 2 --temperature 150 PATH_TO_COMPONENT_DATA` or, if you manually specify the component
+`python eclb.py -b 2 --temperature 150 PATH_TO_COMPONENT_DATA`
+or, if you want to manually specify the component:
 `python eclb.py --component capacitor --bands 2 --temperature 150 PATH_TO_COMPONENT_DATA` or
 `python eclb.py -c capacitor -b 2 --temperature 150`